rodoulak/desalsim/Tutorials/TCr_Tutorial.md

 ![tcr](https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/assets/150446818/1cd7f730-e4fa-4a0c-b332-822899e02433)

-In **DesalSim** package, the TCr unit is used to model the operation of a Thermal crystallizer  technology.
+In **desalsim** package, the TCr unit is used to model the operation of a Thermal crystallizer  technology.
 Upon simulation, it will generate the influent/effluent mass flows and their concentrations, the cooling water, and the energy requirements.
 The TCr function consists of three classes: ['thermal_calc'](#use-thermal_calc-class), ['conc_cal'](#use-conc_cal-class), ['calculate_energy'](#use-calculate_energy-class).
 In this tutorial, we will focus on how to use the the classes and their methods.